usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 The rule preamble model supports the standardized format requirements for Federal Register rule publications while maintaining flexibility for variations in content and structure.

-## 18.4 Endorsement Model (introduced in v2.0.17)
+## 18.4 Endorsement Model

 ### 18.4.1 Concept

-The **`<endorsement>`** element is used in bills and resolutions prior to enrollment (introduced in v2.0.17).
+The **`<endorsement>`** element is used in bills and resolutions prior to enrollment.
 It appears at the end of the document and contains a selection of document metadata that is typically printed sideways on the physical document.

 ### 18.4.2 Usage